shockturtle/Patapon2HD/README.md

 ## 🎈 Usage <a name="usage"></a>

-To install, enable Texture Replacement in PPSSPP dev menu and put both the textures folder and textures.ini files in `PPSSPP/memstick/PSP/TEXTURES/%GAME_ID%`
+To install, enable Texture Replacement in PPSSPP dev menu (Settings->Tools->Developer Tools).
+Put both the textures folder and textures.ini files in `PPSSPP/memstick/PSP/TEXTURES/%GAME_ID%`

 If the textures folder doesnt exist, make it.